 Inverness is a city that is located in Scotland.
 More specifically, it is located in the Scottish Highlands.
 This city is one of the fastest growing not just in Scotland, but in all of Europe.
 An exceptional quality of life and a ranking of “the happiest city in Scotland has made this an ideal place to call home, which is why the population is growing so quickly and was at last count made up of 46,870 people.
-The population of Inverness is rapidly growing and is in fact the second fastest-growing in the United Kingdom.
-The population has grown from 40,949 in 2001 to over 46,000 just 10 years later.
+The population of Inverness is rapidly growing and is, in fact, the second fastest-growing in the United Kingdom.
+The population has increased from 40,949 in 2001 to over 46,000 just ten years later.

 City Size and Population Density

 The city of Inverness covers a small surface area totaling 21 square kilometers (8 square miles).
 With a population of over 46,000 residents, the population density comes to approximately 2,958.2 residents per square kilometer.